 Applying for a Boro Auto Loan

-Boro Student Car Loans are designed specifically for students who can’t qualify for conventional car loans.
 You can shop around for your car with a dealer of your choice, then submit an online application with Boro to secure financing.
 The entire application and approval process can be completed within two to three business days.

 While borrowers with excellent credit may be able to qualify for more favorable financing elsewhere, including promotional rates from car dealers that go as low as zero percent, college students with no credit history may not be eligible for better rates unless they have a cosigner.

-- Easy and fast qualifying: If you’re a college student and your GPA meets Boro’s requirements, you will likely be approved for a loan.
-You won’t need to ask a friend or family member to cosign for you.
-And you can get approved within as little as two days, so you’ll be on the road faster than with many competitors who could take a week or more to review your loan application.
+Borrowers can get approved in as little as two days, so you’ll be on the road faster than with many competitors who could take a week or more to review your loan application.

-- Reasonable interest rates: While not the lowest in the auto loan industry, Boro does offer reasonable rates to most borrowers – especially compared with most auto loans targeting people without great credit.
+While not the lowest in the auto loan industry, Boro does offer competitive rates to most borrowers – especially compared with most auto loans targeting people without great credit.

-- You’ll need a big down payment: You will generally be required to put down at least 25 percent of the vehicle’s purchase price, or as much as 35 percent if you’re borrowing more than $30,000.
+You will generally be required to put down at least 25% of the vehicle’s purchase price, or as much as 35% if you’re borrowing more than $30,000.

 How Boro Compares

-While dealers may offer more favorable financing to qualified borrowers with good credit, Boro’s rates and terms are pretty good compared with other lenders that target people with bad credit or no credit.
-Students who might otherwise be forced to turn to bad credit auto loans could pay interest rates of 18 percent or higher with these lenders.
+While dealers may offer more favorable financing to qualified borrowers with good credit, Boro’s rates and terms are pretty good compared with other lenders that target people with bad or no credit.